briancribb/react-ion/README.md

 # react-ion
 ## Various experiments with ReactJS

-I want to play around with React, but I don't want a bunch of different folders which all contain the source files.
-I'd rather run Gulp in one place and just direct it to subfolders.
+Playing around with React in the browser.
+No Gulp, no Webpack, just HTML and JavaScript.
+These are small demos, so I'm not even going to parse any Sass.